rxantos/tubras/tools/irrb/doc/export_panel.rst

 will appear.

-**Pack Files** - Check box used to indicate whether or not **all** generated output will packed into a single "{scene name}.zip" file.
+**Pack Files** - Check box used to indicate whether or not **all** generated output will be packed into a single "{scene name}.zip" file.

 **Make Executable** - Check box used to indicate whether or not to create an executable containing all of the scene, mesh, and texture